-What does this have to do with selling stocks?
-Unfortunately, a lot.
+What does this have to do with whether or not you should sell stocks?

-Recently, I was working with a new client when she shared a story of how her friend’s financial advisor got her out of the market during the recent financial crisis.
-The fearful advisor saw stocks losing value and decided it made sense to sell.
+Recently, I was working with a new client when she shared a story of how her friend’s financial advisor got her out of the market during a recent correction.
+The fearful advisor saw stocks losing value and decided it made sense to sell stocks.

-If market timing doesn’t work, then when is your alternative?
-If you’re not going to sell stocks when you get scared or hear something crazy on television, what should you do?
+If you shouldn’t sell stocks when you get scared or hear something crazy on television, what should you do?

 #1: Transaction Costs Eat Up Gains from Timing the Market

 When you hold an investment forever, you don’t incur any additional fees.
 And, no matter what anyone says, fees matter.
 In fact, fees have been shown to be the number one factor that determines your investment return.